-BNE: A Republican leader has stated on television that the assassination of Venezuela's democratically president, Hugo Chavez, would be a good thing.
-Pat Robertson, a TV evangelist and close friend of George W. Bush, said killing Chavez would be than starting a war to remove him.
-He added that Chavez would stop Venezuela from becoming a "launching for communist influence and Muslim extremism".
-He also said: "I think the that we [take him out]".
-Robertson's comments would be considered as terrorism in many of the world's democratic countries.
-The Bush administration was quick to say it did not Robertson's views.
-State Department spokesperson Sean McCormack called Robertson's "inappropriate", but did not condemn them.
-This, perhaps, that the White House secretly thinks that Mr. Chavez is a for the USA.
-Defence Secretary Donald Rumsfeld said the comments were and that: "Private say all kinds of things all the time."
+BNE: In an outrageous and outburst on US television, a Republican religious broadcaster has stated the assassination of Venezuela's democratically elected president, Hugo Chavez, would be foreign policy.
+Pat Robertson, a TV evangelist and supporter and ally of George W. Bush, said killing Chavez would be cheaper than starting a war to him.
+He added that getting rid of Chavez would stop Venezuela from becoming a " pad for communist influence and Muslim extremism".
+He also said: "We have the ability to, and I think the time has come that we that ability.
+We don't need another \$200 billion war to get rid of one strong-arm" Robertson's comments would be as inciting violence and terrorism in many of the world's democratic countries.
+The Bush administration was quick to itself from its backer.
+State Department spokesperson Sean McCormack called Robertson's remarks "inappropriate", but stopped of condemning them.
+This perhaps indicates a but unspoken White House that Mr. Chavez is a rogue leader.
+Defence Secretary Donald Rumsfeld also failed to Robertson's remarks, saying: "Private citizens say all kinds of things all the time."
+Mr. Rumsfeld added America neither takes part in nor political assassination because it is "against the law".